MicheleCotrufo/pdf2doi/README.md

 [pdf2doi]: Could not find a valid identifier in the document text.
 [pdf2doi]: Method #4: Looking for possible publication titles...
 [pdf2doi]: Found 3 possible title(s).
-[pdf2doi]: Doing a google search for "An Efficient Numerical Evaluation of the Green’s Function for the Helmholtz Operator on Periodic Structures",
+[pdf2doi]: Doing a google search for "An Efficient Numerical Evaluation of the Greenâ€™s Function for the Helmholtz Operator on Periodic Structures",
 [pdf2doi]: looking at the first 6 results...
-[pdf2doi]: Performing google search with key "An Efficient Numerical Evaluation of the Green’s Function for the Helmholtz Operator on Periodic Str ...[query too long, the remaining part is suppressed in the logging]"
+[pdf2doi]: Performing google search with key "An Efficient Numerical Evaluation of the Greenâ€™s Function for the Helmholtz Operator on Periodic Str ...[query too long, the remaining part is suppressed in the logging]"
 [pdf2doi]: Looking for a valid identifier in the search result #1 : https://www.sciencedirect.com/science/article/pii/0021999186900938
 [pdf2doi]: Validating the possible DOI 10.1016/0021-9991(86)90093-8 via a query to dx.doi.org...
 [pdf2doi]: The DOI 10.1016/0021-9991(86)90093-8 is validated by dx.doi.org.
 A bibtex entry was also created.